19hours/sg-statutes/Acts/Finance Companies Act.md

 (iv) carries on business while its paid-up capital (unimpaired by losses or otherwise) is less than $500,000; or

-(v) is contravening or has contravened the provisions of this Act; and
+(v) is contravening or has contravened the provisions of this Act;

+[31/2005 wef 18/10/2005]

+(vi) is contravening or has contravened any provision of the Deposit Insurance Act 2005 or any rules issued by the deposit insurance agency under the Deposit Insurance Act 2005; and

+[31/2005 wef 18/10/2005]

 (c) may, also in its discretion, by order, revoke the licence of a finance company —